Patient and Family Treatment Outcomes

 Child and Adolescent Family Functioning Inventory

 The CAFFI also has subscales (Ability to Solve Problems, Managing Stress and Conflict, Closeness and Connection, and Effective Communication).
-Each of these scores was also reduced on average to a point of statistical significance and all with a very large treatment effect.
+Each of these scores was also reduced on average to a high degree of statistical significance

 Overall Family Satisfaction